Post job

-Below we've compiled a list of the most important skills for an assistant state attorney.
-We ranked the top skills based on the percentage of assistant state attorney resumes they appeared on.
+Below we've compiled a list of the most critical assistant state attorney skills.
+We ranked the top skills for assistant state attorneys based on the percentage of resumes they appeared on.
 For example, 15.5% of assistant state attorney resumes contained litigation as a skill.
-Let's find out what skills an assistant state attorney actually needs in order to be successful in the workplace.
+Continue reading to find out what skills an assistant state attorney needs to be successful in the workplace.

 1. Litigation